 used by the initiator and the responder for channel access, and 10.38.7.4.3 specifies the mechanism to

 dynamically switch among the coordinated channels on each successive ranging block.
+The initiator may update the NB channel used for the current ranging round by including the NB Channel field as one of the short-term operating parameters in the Poll Compact frame as described in 10.38.4.1.
+The initiator may also update the list of allowed channels for the next and subsequent ranging rounds by including the NB Channel Map field as one of the long-term operating parameters in the Poll Compact frame as described in 10.38.4.1.

 10.38.7.4.2 Allowed channel list